BR19-gh/online-store-billing-system/README.md

 ##### GET'/storeTheme/show'

-- This route will return the store name as:
+- This route will return the store theme as: